10 ways to boost parental support

 These social events are organised so parents can get to know each

-other, but they are crying out for PTAs to launch a recruitment
+other, but they are the perfect opportunity for PTAs to launch a

 2. Make it easy